abzf0/csce221_pas/README.md

-# Sorting Vectors
+# Sorting

-The goal of this assignment is to implement various sorting algorithms for the [`vector`](https://en.cppreference.com/w/cpp/container/vector) data structure.
+The goal of this assignment is to implement the `O(n^2)` sorting algorithms using a similar interface to `std::sort`.
+These algorithms can be used to sort data structures which implement random access iterators.
+This includes the [`std::vector`](https://en.cppreference.com/w/cpp/container/vector) data structure you completed in the last assignment.

 ## Assignment
 ### Implement Sorting Algorithms
 You are to implement `bubble_sort()`, `insertion_sort()`, and `selection_sort()` using iterators.